 A huge complex built in a traditional Qing Dynasty style pays homage to Macau's namesake, the goddess of the sea.
 The vibrancy and color of the details in the bell and drum towers, the tiled roofs, and the carved marble altars are truly awe-inspiring.
 It's as if you've been transported back to the height of the Qing Empire and can now see temples in their true state of greatness.
 Other remarkable details include the striking rows of stairs leading to Tian Hou Palace at

 the entrance.
 Each row features painstakingly detailed marble and stone carvings of auspicious Chinese symbols: a roaring tiger, double lions, five cranes, the double phoenix, and a splendid imperial dragon.
 The grounds here also have a recreational fishing zone and an arboretum with more than 100 species of local and exotic flora.

-Behind A-Ma Cultural Village is the 560-foot-tall Coloane Hill, crowned by a gleaming white-marble statue of A-Ma (commemorating the year of Macau's handover), soaring 65 feet and visible from miles away.
-You can make the short hike up to the top or take one of the shuttle buses that leave from the foot of the hill every 30 minutes.
+Behind A-Ma Cultural Village, Coloane Hill rises 170 meters (560-feet); it is crowned by a gleaming white-marble statue of A-Ma that's 21 meters (68 feet) tall and visible from miles away.
+You can make the short hike up to the top or take one of the shuttle buses that leave from the base of the hill every 30 minutes.

-- Address: Off Estrada de Seac Pai Van, Coloane Island South, Macau
+Off Estrada de Seac Pai Van, Macau, Macau–China